blazej-bucha/charm/docs/src/platforms.rst

      - GCC 10.2.1

-We would love to hear your own experience, be it positive or negative, especially on platforms not listed in the table!
+We would love to hear your own experience, especially on platforms not listed in the table!